microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-SDK/Profiles/MixedRealityControllerConfigurationProfile.md

 ### Oculus Hands (provided via the Oculus Opensource project)
 Oculus provide two basic hand models, including animation (although not available through the visualizer currently).

-We recommend applying the following Offsets when using to align with the users view:
+We recommend applying the following Prefab transform values to align the controller model with the users view:
 * Position - no change
-* Rotation - X 0, Y 0 , Z 0.707 (left) -0.707 (right), W 1
+* Rotation - X 0, Y 0 , Z 90 (left) -90 (right)

 ### Oculus Rift touch controllers (provided via the Oculus Opensource project)
 Oculus also provide animated controller models for their touch controllers.

-We recommend applying the following Offsets when using to align with the users view:
+We recommend applying the following Prefab transform values to align the controller model when using to align with the users view:
 * Position - no change
 * Rotation - no change

 ### HTC Vive wand controllers (available in the SteamVR SDK)
 Steam provide basic models for the HTC Vive Wand controllers.

-If you use Steams Models, we recommend applying the following Offsets when using to align with the users view:
+If you use Steams Models, we recommend applying the following Prefab transform values to align the controller model when using to align with the users view:
 * Position - no change
 * Rotation - no change